For Zip ? (Change)

 Coverage: The prohibition covers officers, directors, shareholders, and all other employees of, or consultants or contractors to Republic, as well as family members of such persons, and others, where such persons have or may have, regardless how obtained, access to material nonpublic information.

-Definition: Material Nonpublic Information: It is not possible to define all categories of information.
-However, information should be regarded as material if there is a reasonable likelihood that it would be considered important to an investor in making an investment decision regarding the purchase or sale of Republics securities.
+Definition: Material Nonpublic Information: It is not possible to define all categories of this information.
+However, information should be regarded as material if there is a reasonable likelihood that it would be considered important to an investor in making an investment decision regarding the purchase or sale of Republic's securities.
 Either positive or negative information may be material.
+Questions should be directed to the Company's General Counsel.

 Liability for Insider Trading: Insiders may be subject to disgorgement of profits (or losses avoided) (trebled in some cases), penalties of up to $1,000,000 and up to ten years in jail.

-Tipping: No insider shall disclose (tip) Material Nonpublic Information to any other person (including family members) where such information may be used by such person to his or her profit by trading in Republics securities, nor on the basis of Material Nonpublic Information as to trading in Republics securities.
+Tipping: No Associate shall disclose ("tip") Material Nonpublic Information to any other person (including family members) where such information may be used by such person to his or her profit by trading in Republic's securities, nor on the basis of Material Nonpublic Information as to trading in Republic's securities.

-Liability for Tipping: Insiders may also be liable for improper transactions by any person (commonly referred to as a tippee) to whom they have disclosed nonpublic information regarding Republic or to whom they have made recommendations or expressed opinions on the basis of such information as to trading in Republics securities.
+Liability for Tipping: Associates may also be liable for improper transactions by any person (commonly referred to as a "tippee") to whom they have disclosed nonpublic information regarding Republic or to whom they have made recommendations or expressed opinions on the basis of such information as to trading in Republic's securities.
 The SEC has imposed large penalties even when the disclosing person did not profit from the trading.

-All Associates who may have access to material inside information, or who are not sure if the information they possess is material, who intend to trade in Republics securities, should contact Republics General Counsel before committing to the proposed transaction.
+All Associates who may have access to material inside information, or who are not sure if the information they possess is material, who intend to trade in Republic's securities, should review the Company's Insider Trading Guidelines and contact Republic's General Counsel before committing to the proposed transaction.

 ETHICS AND COMPLIANCE HOTLINE

-The Audit Committee of the Board of Directors of Republic Bancorp has established an Ethics and Compliance Hotline.
-The purpose of the hotline is to enable Associates to confidentially and anonymously report activities that could negatively impact our Company.
+The Audit Committee of the Board of Directors of Republic have established an Ethics and Compliance Hotline.
+The purpose of the Hotline is to enable Associates to confidentially and anonymously report activities that could negatively impact our Company.
 These activities include, but are not limited to, violations of governmental regulations, fraud, theft, falsification/destruction of company records, conflicts of interest and release of proprietary information.
-If an Associate believes that such activities have occurred, he/she may contact his/her direct supervisor or the Ethics and Compliance Hotline at 1-877-888-0002.
-The Chairman of the Audit Committee has been designated as the independent recipient of information gathered through the hotline.
-The Chairman will direct the investigation and resolution of the activities.
-The Audit Committee Chairman will report his/her findings to the Audit Committee and the Board of Directors.
+If an Associate believes that such activities have occurred, they should contact their supervisor or call the Ethics and Compliance Hotline at 1-877-888-0002.
+The Chairman of the Audit Committee has been designated as the independent recipient of information gathered through the Hotline.
+The Company's Internal Auditor will direct the investigation and report the resolution of the complaint to the Board Audit Committee.
+The Audit Committee Chairman will report findings to the Board of Directors.